 Story of South African Jazz is a three part book series published by afribeat.com and written by jazz journalist Struan Douglas.
 The vision is to provide a foundation for the recognition of South African Jazz as a unique and inclusive urban expression from this area of the world.
 It is a text book for education born out of the live music scene, where mentorship is the key to learning.

-From the website afribeat.com comes an open source platform of open minded and open hearted South African Jazz commentaries, tributes, photographs, articles, interviews, views and opinions from South African jazz musicians together with running commentary of a life lived and learned through the lens of heart centred South African jazz musical vibrations.
+A popular handbook series on South African Jazz Music, musicians and self discovery drwas on interviews with musicians, enthusiasts and entertainers to create a running commentary for any life lived and learned through the lens of heart centred South African jazz musical vibrations.
 Drawing on the lived experience and oral history of many music masters, this is an educative sojourn into the unified source of music.
 South African jazz is a unique and all inclusive channel to real freedom, touching down in all the major cities, Cape Town, Jozi, eThekwini, London, Basel and New York.

 “A society premised on sharing is the essence of jazz.
 Jazz is love, jazz is ‘love thy neighbour.’
 Jazz is a unifying language.
 It brings people together and provides the vocabulary to have a great musical dialogue.
 SA jazz is a transformative shift to sharing.
 It is uBuntu in action.”
 Struan Douglas

 “The whole story of South African jazz music is that it has not been written yet.
 There are so few books about it.
 They don’t tell the whole story because it is so complex with different influences like in Cape Town the Cape Malay music, tribal music, tribal dance.
 There are a lot of influences there.
 It is hard to detect but it should be done now before a lot of information gets lost.”
 Lars Rasmussen